ravinsinghd/ravinsinghd.github.io/_posts/2021-08-05-rust-functions.markdown

 }
 ```

-To call a function we should use function name and set of parentheses at end of the function name. we are calling function `get_new_world` and assign the return value to variable `world`.Since the function returning value we can assign the return value to some variable. incase the function does not return any value then we can't assign.
-Compiler will trow error in that case.
+To call a function we should use the function name and set of parentheses at end of the function name. we are calling function `get_new_world` and assign the return value to variable `world`.Since the function returns a value we can assign the return value to some variable. incase the function does not return any value then we can't assign.
+The compiler will throw an error in that case.

 Also, our `get_new_world` function is defined after main function.
-Some languages will not allow calling functions which defined after the calling function.But Rust does not care where you defined the function as long as you have valid function in that file you can call that.
+Some languages will not allow calling a function that is defined after the calling function.
+But Rust does not care where you defined the function as long as you have a valid function in that file you can call that.

 #### Function argument

-Function can accept parameter.
-When define function you can define some parameter in function signature.This parameter should have data type associate with them, so Rust can validate the parameter when function get called in different part of the code.let see an example
+A function can accept parameters.
+When defining a function we can define some parameters in the function signature.
+This parameter should have a data type associate with them, so Rust can validate the parameter when functions get called in a different part of the code. let see an example

 ```rs
 fn main() {